Wackyware/Wackford/README.md

 **A**: That's like asking The Lacs to make good music.

 **Q**: Can I get support?
 **A**: Only if you listen to money machine by 100 gecs for 100 years.

+Wally Wackford is trademark of Spindlehorse Toons (probably), and we do not claim ownership in any way, shape, or form.